rcapillon/3DFEM/README.md

 * Newton-Raphson method for geometrically nonlinear elastostatics and elastodynamics
 * Arc-length method for geometrically nonlinear elastostatics and elastodynamics with strong nonlinearities (e.g. post-buckling analysis)
 * Uncertainty Quantification:
-  - **Parametric** probabilistic models for material properties
+  - Causal nonparametric probabilistic models for linear viscoelastic materials
-  - **Nonparametric** probabilistic models for reduced matrices for all dynamics solvers
+  - Parametric probabilistic models for material properties
   - Gaussian Kernel Density Estimation (GKDE) for the estimation of probability density functions of observable quantities
-  - Causal nonparametric probabilistic models (linear viscoelasticity)

 ### Post-processing
 * Plotting of modal coordinates at given step